maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 Maven treats it as "external" (to the session).
 Or in other words, even if "thing is on my disk" (checked out), Maven if told so, will treat it as external artifact (not part of Session).

+## The pieces together

-## How Maven finds things?
+How does Maven finds artifacts?
 Maven building may be envisioned as "onion" like structure, where search is performed from "inside to out" direction.
 Each [artifact coordinate](https://maven.apache.org/repositories/artifacts.html) (GAV, that is "artifact coordinates" and has more elements than 3, but for brevity we consistently use "GAV" to denote artifact coordinates) is looked up in this order:

 ```mermaid